elastos/Elastos.Hive.Node/README.md

 ```

 ## Develop mode support cors
-Run the hive node server in dev mode, it will support CORS for developer.
+Run the hive node server in dev mode.
+It will support CORS for the developer.
-In product condition, we suggest develop hive node behind some http server like nginx.
+In product condition, we suggest developing a hive node behind some HTTP server like Nginx.

 ```shell
 python manage.py -c dev runserver
 ```